 |

-thing in the morning, sixty-five eager competitors jostled
+First thing in the morning, sixty-five eager

-rolls of Agfachrome 50 ASA or 200 ASA film, Once in their
+for their rolls of Agfachrome 50 ASA or 200 ASA film, Once in their

-hands the film was spirited away to be loaded furtively into
+hands the film was spirited away to be loaded furtively into a camera

-a camera ready for the first dive of the day.
+ready for the first dive of the day.

-viewing the prints was encouraged to vote for their favourites. |
+everyone viewing the prints was encouraged to vote for their

 |